 Researchers in 2009 studied second-generation antipsychotic medications, including Abilify, and their association with “rapid and significant” weight gain in youth.
 Their study published in JAMA found first-time use of the medications was associated with significant weight gain.

 Because Abilify affects how your brain works, suddenly stopping the drug may lead to withdrawal symptoms.
-This is especially the case if you have taken Abilify over an extended time or if you take a higher dose.
+This is especially the case if you have taken it over an extended time or if you take a higher dose.

 Medical professionals recommend gradually tapering off the drug.
 This should always be done in consultation with your doctor.